MUSJAZZ 2200B - Jazz Arranging 2 part 2

 General Course Information

-Course Code MUSJAZZ 2200B Course Jazz Arranging 2 part 2 Coordinating Unit Elder Conservatorium of Music Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Prerequisites MUSJAZZ 2200A Incompatible JAZZ 2007B Restrictions Available to Bachelor of Music students only Course Description jazz ensembles.
+Course Code MUSJAZZ 2200B Course Jazz Arranging 2 part 2 Coordinating Unit Elder Conservatorium of Music Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange N Prerequisites MUSJAZZ 2200A Incompatible JAZZ 2007B Restrictions Available to Bachelor of Music students only Course Description jazz ensembles.
 Study of the rhythm section, saxophone section, sketch score, score layout.
 Score reading and study of styles of contemporary arrangers & composers.
 Score and parts creation using computer software.

 Course Coordinator: Mr John Aue